Black Is the Color of My True Love's Hair: Different versions

 These words are set to two distinct melodies, one of which is traditional and the other was written by the Kentucky folk singer and composer John Jacob Niles by 1941.
 Niles recalled that his father thought the traditional melody was "downright terrible", so he wrote "a new tune, ending it in a nice modal manner."
 This melody was used in the Folk Songs song cycle by Luciano Berio.

 The song has become a part of the traditional repertory of Celtic music artists.
-The song was collected as "Black is the color" by Cecil Sharp and Maud Karpeles in 1916 from Mrs Lizzie Roberts.
-It appeared in Sharps English Folksongs From The Southern Appalachians (1932).
+The song was collected as "Black is the color" by Cecil Sharp and Maud Karpeles in 1916 from Mrs Lizzie Roberts, it is listed in English folk songs from the southern Appalachians (1917).
+It also appeared in Sharps English Folksongs From The Southern Appalachians (1932).
 In the 1960s, Patty Waters sang an extended version for an ESP record that leaned toward the avant garde and extremes of vocal improvisation.

 Recorded versions

 Versions of the song have been recorded by many artists, including: